Deutsche Telekom invests in blockchain payments platform Celo

-LONDON, April 20 (Reuters) - Deutsche Telekom has invested in Celo, a blockchain payments platform that allows mobile phone access to “decentralised finance” projects that allow users to bypass traditional financial firms, the company said on Tuesday.
+Deutsche Telekom (DTEGn.DE) has invested in Celo, a blockchain payments platform that allows mobile phone access to "decentralised finance" projects that allow users to bypass traditional financial firms, the company said on Tuesday.

 It did not disclose the size of the investment.